Graffiti in Portland, Oregon: Removal efforts

 The graffiti increase during the pandemic prompted city council to strengthen removal efforts.

-In 2021, the Oregon Department of Transportation (ODOT) hired River City Environmental to remove graffiti along three highways.
-As of 2022, the local company Portland Graffiti Removal removed graffiti for ODOT.
-In late 2022, the city hired Graffiti Removal Services to create "preventative graffiti".
+In 2021, the Oregon Department of Transportation (ODOT) hired an outside contractor to remove graffiti along three highways.
+As of 2022, ODOT set aside $2 million was set aside for graffiti and litter clean up.
+In late 2022, the city deployed "preventative graffiti".

 ODOT's $2 million in funding ran out in 2023.
 In 2024, the Oregon legislature allocated $4 million for ODOT for addressing graffiti.
 Synthetic ivy has been used on walls in an attempt to deter graffiti.

 The city requires building owners to remove graffiti within 10 days or risk a fine.
 In practice, the code is not being enforced against property owners.
 In 2024, commissioner Rene Gonzalez proposed "meaningful" penalties for graffiti vandals.
 His proposal did not receive a vote before he left office.

 Police have also arrested major offenders.
 In 2024, police raided the house of a suspected graffiti vandal who was featured on a YouTube series.
 The same man was later arrested.
 Another man received a 2.5 year prison sentence.

+Jacob Abel Ramos who tagged "BIER" and was part of the tagging crew "KYT" which stands for "Kill Your Television". was sentenced to prison for four years in January 2026.

+A female graffiti vandal Shelaleh Rostami who is responsible for tagging "THULA, "LADY THUJA" and "LADY T." in numerous places were sentenced to two years in prison in August 2026 on seven criminal mischief charges.
+Rostami associated with Ramos who tagged "BIER".